The 2021 NFL Schedule release is planned for mid-May, according to a report by the Sports Business Journal.

 The 2021 NFL kickoff game will be played on Thursday, Sept.
 9 and should feature the Super Bowl champion, currently the Tampa Bay Buccaneers, hosting an opponent to be determined.

 The 2021 NFL Preseason Schedule will begin with the NFL/Hall of Fame Game at Tom Benson Hall of Fame Stadium in Canton, Ohio.
-This years game pits the Dallas Cowboys against the Pittsburgh Steelers and the contest will be televised by NBC at 8:00pm ET.
+This years game pits the Dallas Cowboys against the Pittsburgh Steelers and the contest will be televised by FOX at 8:00pm ET.